 Anya is originally from Oxford and completed an integrated Master’s in information and Computer Engineering at the University of Cambridge, where she focussed on stochastic processes, computational methods, and machine learning.
 For her masters project she worked on automatic speech recognition, specifically with the goal of improving the efficiency of decoding in neural transducers.
 Anya has previously worked in software engineering companies in Bristol and Bangalore, and with the CBL group in Cambridge on identifiability in variational autoencoders.

-She joins the StatML CDT hoping to study Bayesian experimental design and non-stationarity in reinforcement learning.
+She joins StatML hoping to study Bayesian experimental design and non-stationarity in reinforcement learning.
 In her spare time, amongst other things Anya enjoys painting, windsurfing, and more recently kitesurfing.

 Pavithra Srinath, Imperial College London

 Pavithra is a part-time PhD student at the Department of Statistics, Imperial College, London.
 She is supervised by Prof. Ciara Pike-Burke and is also a part-time data scientist at The Trade Desk AI lab in London.
 Pavithra is interested in sequential decision-making problems in noisy environments such as in computational advertising.
 She is passionate about driving interactions between academia and industry.
 Previously, Pavithra received a Master’s in Operations Research from Columbia University, USA, and a bachelor’s degree from R. V. College of Engineering, Bangalore, India.

 Marcos Tapia Costa, Imperial College London